 There is one musician that every drummer should respect and get along with to be successful.
 That is the bass player.
-There needs a strong drums and bass relationship.
+There needs to be a strong drums and bass relationship.
 A good bass player can make a drummer’s life so much easier – while a bad bass player can make for a long and painful gig.
 And my advice to bass players is that the one musician they should respect and get along with is the drummer.
 It is a Symbiotic Relationship like no other in music.

 Establish a Relationship

 I have had the pleasure of working with some very good bass players over the years.
 And one of the things that made it so enjoyable was that they understood their role in our musical relationship.
 Who is primarily responsible for maintaining tempo?
 The common answer is the drummer.
-However, from my experience, that is not the correct answer.
+However, from my experience, that is not the best answer.

 Now that doesn’t mean the drummer shouldn’t be rock solid on tempo.
 I frequently am the one to count off the start of tunes.
 But the key element is that the drummer should always be at the same rock solid tempo as the bass.
 The reason I say that the bass is primarily responsible for tempo is that when push comes to shove – when things are not going well and the rest of the band is not in “the pocket” – I let the bass player know that “I am going with them”.
 The bass is the musical metronome that I am listening to and will continue to follow.
 Good bass players welcome and embrace this responsibility and it is the start of our ongoing musical dialogue.